Zoom Phone Review: The Best Value VoIP in 2026?

 zoom security credentials

-Zoom has various security credentials to boast around security, safety and regulatory compliance.
+Zoom has various credentials to boast around security, safety and regulatory compliance.
 Source: Zoom

 RingCentral and 8×8 offer similarly strong encryption and compliance frameworks, but Zoom holds its own, too, especially for businesses already using Zoom Meetings or Zoom Workspace, where identity and access controls are already integrated.

-Where Zoom may fall short for more security-sensitive buyers is in the lack of native granular logging and alerting tools, which are more commonly found in dedicated contact centre platforms.
+Where Zoom may fall short for more security-sensitive buyers is in the lack of native granular logging and alerting tools, which are more commonly found in dedicated contact center platforms.

 Get fast, customized quotes for your business with our free quote service